Miguel Cotto vs. Antonio Margarito: Opinions

-Bout summary
+The fight

 Margarito, traditionally a sluggish starter, anticipated to emerge swift, but it was Cotto who got off to a more effective start by throwing numerous punches and applying plenty of movement.
 Cotto picked up where he left off in the second round, approaching directly at Margarito though easily getting by harm's way once Margarito sought to counterpunch.
 That, nevertheless, changed approximately a minute into the round, as Margarito landed a right hand that momentarily had Cotto by the ropes.
 Margarito directed his assault to Cotto's body, but Cotto landed various left hooks.
 Blood started descending from Cotto's nose, but did not discourage him from closing the round by landing a punch upon Margarito.
 Mobility represented the key for Cotto in the third round, efficaciously blending boxing and brawling while trying to minimize the blood flow from his nose and a small cut over his left eye.
 Margarito continued targeting the body, but drew two distinguish warnings for low blows in the span of less than a minute.
 Margarito closed the gap sufficiency in the fourth round by landing a right uppercut and attacking Cotto's body to slow him down.
 In the fifth round, Cotto provided plenty of lateral movement which frustrated Margarito.
 Cotto persisted on the move and would land a flurry of punches prior to directly escaping harm's way.
 Margarito landed a straight right hand that had Cotto temporarily unsteady with ten seconds to go, but Cotto eluded all of the ensuing punches until the final bell.